 According to Dr. Sharon N. Nuñal, 55% of seafood-associated diseases come from mollusks, such as oysters and mussels.
 Dr. Nuñal explains that as immobile “filter feeders,” their tissues retain even the bacteria and viruses present in the waters in which they are cultivated.

 Thus, Dr. Nuñal’s team focused on developing better methods of detecting these pathogens in shellfish before they are sold in markets.

 As Dr. Nuñal explained to the media, their newly developed protocols focus on examining the genetic makeup of oysters and mussels.
 By taking a closer look at their DNA (deoxyribonucleic acid) and amplifying the gene, Dr. Nuñal and her team were able to identify and isolate pathogens such as E. coli, Salmonella, V. cholerae and V. parahaemolyticus.

 “It is our aim that the protocols developed in this study can be adapted by various stakeholders, especially government regulatory agencies,” said Dr. Nuñal.

 Sink or swim

 In many ways, science is like the sea.
-Though it abounds with wonders, the uninitiated tend to steer clear of it, for fear of getting swept up in its unfamiliar waters.
+Though it abounds with wonders, the uninitiated tend to steer clear of it, for fear of drowning in its unfamiliar waters.